 The Risks and Benefits of Money Market Funds

 Money market funds are mutual funds that invest in the money markets, meaning debt securities of a short-term nature, such as U.S. Treasury bills.
-If you imagine that people buy and sell stocks in the stock market, then you can see how people buy and sell money in the money markets.
-What does it mean to buy or sell money?
-It means that you borrow or loan money, respectively.
+If you imagine that people buy and sell stocks in the stock market, it's easier to see how people buy and sell money in the money markets in the form of shares.

 Similar to your deposit accounts at the bank, money market funds take your money and invest it.
 Then, they pay a portion of their earnings to you in the form of dividends.
 Money market funds usually pay a monthly dividend, but some alternatives also exist.
-A money market fund is typically not the same as a money market account at a bank or credit union.
-Learn more about money market accounts.
+A money market fund is not the same as a money market account at a bank or credit union.

 Money market funds are a popular and useful cash management tool in the right circumstances.
-Before you use money market funds, make sure you know what they are, how they work, and what risks you might be taking.
+Before you use money market funds, make sure you understand how they work and the risks you might be taking.

-These funds invest in short-term instruments that mature in less than 13 months—at a maximum.
+These funds invest in short-term instruments that mature in less than 13 months at a maximum.
 By keeping a short time frame, these funds attempt to reduce risk.
-In fact, the SEC says that the average maturity of all the investments in a money market fund must be less than 90 days.
+In fact, the SEC reports that the average maturity of all the investments in a money market fund must be less than 90 days.

 The longer you loan money, the greater the risk that something could happen and it won’t be paid back.
 Typical investments inside a money market fund might be US Treasury issues, short-term corporate paper, and CDs that present an extremely low risk of default.